nahuelbrandan/nahuelbrandan.github.io/en/_posts/Portfolio/2019-02-07-HoustonWHAP-goal-registration-and-analysis.md

 ## Development

-Throughout the development process we work **simulating a real development environment**, Creating *tickets* and assigning them among the members.
+Throughout the development process we work **simulating a real development environment**, creating *tickets* and assigning them among the members.

 For the implementation of each *ticket* a specific *git brach* was made, sending a